Military Bankruptcy Attorney in Killeen, TX

 If a debtor’s household income is more than the median income according to the U.S. Census, chapter 7 relief is still available but the forms that must be completed are more complicated.

 Bankruptcy is a legal, constitutional, moral way in which to deal with financial difficulties.
 Many honorable Americans, including Walt Disney and President Abraham Lincoln, have unexpectedly found themselves in financial difficulties and chose filing a bankruptcy case as a way in which to deal with that problem.
-Filing a bankruptcy case is a serious matter.
+Filing a military bankruptcy case is a serious matter.
 A bankruptcy case is a case commenced in U.S. federal court and all papers filed in the case by the debtor are signed under the penalty of perjury.
 However, with the help of an experienced military bankruptcy attorney, an honest debtor can find needed relief from otherwise insurmountable financial problems.